Website: Available at http://www.salsamentum.nl

 Cost: €7,75/85 g

 Salsamentum recommended this peppercorn when I bought more of my favorite Portuguese fleur de sel.
 These are single-estate peppercorns, which I’ve never seen before.
-According to the marketing on the bag, they’re grown organically by Parameswaran on his small estate on the Wynad plateau in India.
+According to the marketing team from The Indexer, they’re grown organically by Parameswaran on his small estate on the Wynad plateau in India.
 The bag I bought was labeled by Halen Môn, a British sea salt company, but it isn’t currently available at the Halen Môn website.

 This Indian peppercorn is extremely aromatic, with a lingering, slow-burning heat.
 It has an herby scent, a rich texture, and isn’t overly bitter.
 The heat is relatively gentle, but it has a strong Tellicherry-like flavor that really stands out.
 I don’t normally buy such expensive peppercorns because a bag his size is only about a week’s supply, but it was definitely worth trying once.
 For me, this peppercorn is just too expensive for everyday use.